History of Suriname: Intermittent Settlement

-English Colonization
+English Colonisation

 In 1650, Lord Willoughby, the governor of Barbados, furnished out a vessel to settle a colony in Suriname.
 At his own cost he equipped a ship of 20 guns, and two smaller vessels with things necessary for the support of the plantation.
 Major Anthony Rowse settled there in his name.
 Two years later, for the better settling of the colony, he went in person, fortified and furnished it with things requisite for defence and trade.
 The settlement consisted of around 30000 acre and "Fort Willoughby" near the mouth of the Suriname River, expanded from the abandoned French outpost.
 In 1663 most of the work on the 50 or so plantations was done by native Indians and 3,000 African slaves.
 There were around 1,000 whites there, joined by Brazilian Jews, attracted by religious freedom which was granted to all the settlers by the English.

-Dutch colonization
+Dutch colonisation

-The settlement was invaded by seven Dutch ships (from the Zeeland region), led by Abraham Crijnssen, on February 26, 1667.
+The settlement was invaded by seven Dutch ships (from the Zeeland region), led by Abraham Crijnssen on 26 February 1667.
 Fort Willoughby was captured the next day after a three-hour fight and renamed Fort Zeelandia.
-On July 31, 1667, the English and Dutch signed the Treaty of Breda, in which for the time being the status quo was respected: the Dutch could keep occupying Suriname and the English the formerly Dutch colony New Amsterdam (modern-day New York).
+On 31 July 1667, the English and Dutch signed the Treaty of Breda, in which for the time being the status quo was respected: the Dutch could keep occupying Suriname and the English the formerly Dutch colony New Netherland (modern-day east coast of North America, with New Amsterdam as modern-day New York).
 This arrangement was made official in the Treaty of Westminster of 1674, after the English had regained and again lost Suriname in 1667.
+In 1674, Edward Cranfield led a commission which evacuated the English population.
 In 1683 the Society of Suriname was set up, modelled on the ideas of Jean-Baptiste Colbert to profit from the management and defence of the Dutch Republic's colony.
-It had three participants, with equal shares in the society's responsibilities and profits—the city of Amsterdam, the family Van Aerssen van Sommelsdijck, and the Dutch West India Company.
+It had three participants, with equal shares in the society's responsibilities and profits—the city of Amsterdam, the family Van Aerssen van Sommelsdijck, and the Dutch West India Company (WIC).
 The Van Aerssen family only managed to sell its share in 1770.
 The Society came to an end in 1795 when this kind of trade and business was no longer seen as acceptable.